How long is the winter season in Hakuba?

 Is there a cancellation charge?

 Yes.
-The 15% deposit will be held in case of cancellation.
-For last-minute (day of) cancellations there is a 50% charge.
+The 20% deposit will be held in case of cancellation.
+For cancellations 60 days prior to check in date, all funds are forfeited.

 Can I get a pick up once in Hakuba?